Machine learning on manifolds for inverse scattering: Lipschitz stability analysis: Application: PDE and parametric inverse functions

-Next, as we seek to apply Theorem \ref{main theorem}, the finite number $N$ of distinct singular values to be used to construct the projectors $P_m$ can be arbitrary, but as $N$ grows large the constant $C $ in \eqref{stability EmN} tends to zero.
-In fact, $C=O(\tau^{-N})$ for some $\tau$ in $(0,1)$.
-This is due to the fact that $\Phi(x,y)$ is analytic in $y$ if $y$ is in some open neighborhood of all possible line segments $t \tau + a n $ such that condition \ref{B1} holds.
+We can now apply Theorem \ref{main theorem} for any integer $N$ involved in the definition of the subspaces $E_{m ,N}$.
+However, as $N$ grows large the constant $C $ in \eqref{stability EmN} tends to zero.
+In fact, $C=O(\tau^{-N})$ for some $\tau \in (0,1)$.
+This is due to the fact that $\Phi(x,y)$ is analytic in $y$ if $y$ is in some open neighborhood of all possible line segments $t \tau + a n $ such that condition \eqref{B1} holds.
 The exponential decay $C=O(\tau^{-N})$ was proved in \cite{birman1977estimates, volkov2024optimal}.